Canada approves first COVID-19 vaccine, expects inoculations next week | Health

 Canada is in the midst of a virulent second wave of the pandemic, with several areas of the country imposing new health restrictions, weighing down what had been a clear rebound after the first wave.
 General inoculations for all Canadians will begin in April after priority populations are taken care of, the government said in a vaccination plan also released on Wednesday.

 The nation is now "well-positioned to immunize 100% of the population in 2021," the plan said, while a separate table distributed by the Health Ministry said immunization could be completed by the end of September.
-(For Canada vaccine EXPLAINER, see) "It is going to be good for Canada and the world economy once the vaccinations start rolling out in a meaningful fashion," said Norman Levine, managing director at Portfolio Management Corp in Toronto.
-(For more reaction, see )
+"It is going to be good for Canada and the world economy once the vaccinations start rolling out in a meaningful fashion," said Norman Levine, managing director at Portfolio Management Corp in Toronto.

 Toronto's stock market has rallied about 12% since the end of October and the commodity-linked Canadian dollar has climbed to a 2-1/2-year high against its U.S. counterpart as investors bet that the rollout of vaccines would boost the global economy next year.
 The vaccine, which the regulator said was "safe, effective and of good quality," was approved under an interim, accelerated drug review system very similar to the U.S. Food and Drug Administration's emergency use authorizations.